- Field mice have coats of two colors and furless tails – while house mice are generally one color with longer tails.

 One key difference between a field mouse vs house mouse can be found in their overall appearance.
 Field mice consist of two separate colors on their coat, usually a dark brown or gray upper coat with a white underbelly, while house mice are one solid color overall.
 This is only one of their primary physical differences.

 Field mice have significantly smaller ears than house mice do, while house mice have the trademark large mouse ears and large eyes.
-While it can be difficult to tell this difference unless you are comparing the two creatures side by side, a field mouse’s ears will be much closer to their head, given their overall size.
+While it can be difficult to tell this difference unless you are comparing the two creatures side by side, a field mouse’s ears will be much closer to its head, given its overall size.
 Field mice will also have white or light tan feet to match their underbelly, while house mouse feet will be darker in color.

 Field Mouse vs House Mouse: Habitat